 The minimum and maximum thumbs on the range slider are used to set the bounds for the currently visible range.
 Steps define how you move forward or backward through the range slider extent.
 The thumbs can be moved along the range by either a relative or an explicit step amount you define.

 The range step options are available in the Step group on the Range tab.
 The following two options are available:

 The range step interval is the value by which the slider thumbs move when you click Play , Step Forward , or Step Back on the range slider, refreshing what data displays at that current range.
-For example, if you want to visualize the earthquakes by their magnitude data and progress by 1 on the Richter scale, you can specify a step interval of 1, and the slider will step by 1 when you click Play.
+For example, to visualize earthquakes by their magnitude data and progress by 1 on the Richter scale, you can specify a step interval of 1, and the slider will step by 1 when you click Play.
 However, if the step interval is changed to 2, the slider will step by 2, or go from 1 to 3 to 5, and so on.

 By default, Use Range Span is enabled for the Step Interval option.
 This specifies that the value of the step will be equal to the span of the current range.
 For example, if the map is currently showing earthquakes with magnitudes between 4 and 6, the step is equal to 2.
 Use this to visualize all data while stepping through the slider.
 When Use Range Span is not checked, you can set it to any value.
 For example, if your data naturally falls at specific values, such as building floors, and you have floors starting at 0 (ground) all the way through 10 (top floor), set a step interval of 1 so you move to the next or previous floor while stepping.